fillumina/PerformanceTools/README.md

 This version is basically equal to 0.1 with the addition of the needed configurations to deploy to sonatype maven central repository.
-You should be able to download this version from maven central using:
+You can download this version directly from maven central using:

+## Use with maven

+This project can be used with maven by adding the following dependencies to your project configuration `pom.xml`:

 ```xml
     <dependency>